 Accommodating Children with Special Dietary NeedsRequest Procedure for Dietary Modifications

 In order for the School Nutrition Program to make modifications in the foods served to students from the recommended menus and required meal pattern, schools must have on file a current written Medical Statement signed by a licensed physician or other authorized medical professional.
 Under Georgia State law, a recognized medical authority includes a physician, physician assistant and nurse practitioner.
 Medical Statements should be updated every year and a copy shared with the school and nutrition program.
-(Food/Insect Allergy Action Plan)
+Request for Accommodations for Special Diet Needs medical form.

 The Medical Statement must indicate the specific foods or ingredients that must be eliminated from the diet, and guidance for substitutions provided, as appropriate.

 For a student with a documented food allergy, the food allergen(s) must be specified so that it can be avoided in all foods.
 School nutrition personnel will make every effort to help the student completely avoid the documented allergen(s) in school meals.
 School food service staff may not revise, modify or change a medical order in any way.
 Changes in foods allowed must be noted on a new signed Medical Statement.
 Our software can recognize the Big 8 allergens (dairy, eggs, fish, shellfish, peanuts, tree nuts, soy, wheat).
 For other allergens, parents should be prepared to assist the School Nutrition personnel to identify the foods their child can/cannot consume using the food ingredient information statements made available.
 Food Allergy Action Plan Form

 The School Nutrition Procedures for Children with Sensitivity to Peanuts/Tree nuts and other allergens View procedures